ItchyTrack/RPI-Schedule-Finder/README.md

 	],
 	"filters" : {
 		"classes to force": [
-			"Introduction To Algorithms" < if you put something here you also need it in the classes list ],
+			"Introduction To Algorithms",            < if you put something here you also need it in the classes list "Rcos Open Source Development"
+		],
 		"cred": {
 			"min": 16,